roXtra/services/README.md

 # services

+Requirements: Node.js

 ## Getting Started
-- If you haven't installed Node.js yet, install it
 - Clone the repository
-- Open it in VSCode
+- Open it in VSCode or in your prefered IDE
 - Install all dependencies via `npm install`
 - Execute the command `npm run build`